talhakhan13/CIS-162-30/syllabus.md

 ## Midterm Exams

-You will complete two midterm exams online, asynchronously.
+You will complete two midterm exams, online asynchronously, that will be posted on Blackboard.
 These exams are designed to assess your understanding of key concepts and your ability to apply problem-solving skills.
 Each exam will be available within a specified time window, and you must complete it by the posted deadline.

 ## Lab Exam

-You will complete a lab exam towards the end of the term.
+You will complete a lab exam towards the end of the term on PrairieLearn.
 This is your opportunity to demonstrate your abilities working alone at a computer during the regularly scheduled lab session.
 The lab exam is open notes and open book.

 ## Final Exam

-The final exam will be available on Saturday, December 6th, from 9:00AM - 3PM (EST).
-You must complete and submit the exam within that window to receive credit.
+Similar to the midterm exams, you will have to complete a final exam, online asynchronously, that will be posted on Blackboard.
+You must complete and submit the exam within a specified time window to receive credit.

 ## Course Policies